A New Tour Guide

 "You – you drugged me, didn't you?"
 Aunt Honora accused.
 Molly looked on in surprise.

 "I did nothing of the sort," Emrys returned with quiet dignity.
-"Some humans display odd reactions during their initial encounter with a member of the fae.
-You, it would seem, have decided to cope by going into a kind of dreamlike state – for which I thank you, as it has made it easier to lead you on our journey.
-But let me make it clear to you that, if I have done anything to affect your state of being, it is only that I have just now set you free from your own mindlessness by offering you the victuals of Faery."
+"Some humans display odd reactions during their initial encounters with members of the fae race.
+You, it would seem, have decided to cope by going into a kind of dreamlike state – for which I thank you, as it has made our progress easier during today's journey.
+But let me make it quite clear to you, my good woman, that if I have done anything to affect your state of being, it is only that I have just now set you free from your own mindlessness by offering you the victuals of Faery."

 Aunt Honora's eyebrows knit together in confusion.

-"Ms. Honora, please rest assured that I will never bring you to harm.
-I have made it my vow to protect you, just as I have sworn to protect our Molly-cailin."
-Emrys stated this with such evenness and honesty in his tone that the aunt could not fail to believe him.
+"Ms. Honora, please rest assured that I will never intentionally bring you to harm.
+I have made it my vow to protect you, just as I have sworn to protect our young Molly, here."
+Emrys stated this with such evenness and honesty in his tone that the woman could not fail to believe him.

 "But – but what is going on?" she pleaded.
-Her ignorance in the situation, of course, could only lead to her fear.
+Her ignorance, of course, could only add to her fear.

-"I shall be happy to alleviate your anxieties, good woman, by relating to you an abridgement of what I have told Molly thus far about her ancestors," Emrys replied, "and then I will continue with that tale in order to explain the McGillpatricks' importance to the nathair."
+"I shall be happy to alleviate your anxieties by relating to you an abridgement of what I have told Molly thus far about her ancestors," Emrys replied, "and then, I will continue with that tale in order to explain the significance of the McGillpatrick clan in regards to the affair of the nathair."

 Aunt Honora said nothing.
-She took another bite of mushroom, and gave the ancient being her full attention.
-Molly was amazed with the woman's willingness to hear the fae out.
+She took another bite of mushroom (hating to admit to herself that it was quite delicious), and then gave the ancient being her full attention.
+Molly was amazed by her aunt's willingness to hear the fae out.
+She really had been bracing herself for more of an argument.

 With that, Emrys began his account of Cerwyn, and quickly swept his small audience up into his narrative.